StuartRiffle/ragtag-tiger/README.md

 # Query and chat modes

 The LlamaIndex query engine and chat engine both have multiple modes that enable different RAG techniques.
-They can be changed using `--query-mode`, `--chat-mode`, and `--llm-mod-mode`. or using the `/mode` command at the chat prompt.
-Most have a shorter alias.
+They can be changed using `--query-mode`, `--chat-mode`, and `--llm-mod-mode`.
+You can also select using the `/mode` command at the chat prompt.

-These query modes are available in chat mode too as a convenience, but they don't keep maintain history (which is normal for queries).
-The opposite is _not true_ here: queries cannot use chat modes.
+The query modes are available in chat mode too as a convenience.
+They are processed by the query engine, not the chat engine, so they have no memory.

 | Query mode| Abbrev | |
 | --- | --- | --- |